Darrel Williams Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Season Stats

-- Williams has churned out a team-high 541 rushing yards (33.8 per game) and scored six touchdowns.
+- Williams has taken 137 attempts for a team-leading 541 rushing yards (33.8 yards per game) while scoring six touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Broncos.